-On a collective level, we’ve become increasingly materialist, literal and linear in our thinking.
+On a collective level, we’ve become increasingly materialist and linear in our thinking.
 This becomes detrimental because it stops the expansion of our perceptions and perspectives.
-Whatever news come from media arguing about “right or wrong” – the core issue continues to not be addressed, which is that we are facing a loss of consciousness within ourselves and within society.
+Whatever news comes from media arguing about “right or wrong” – the core issue continues to not be addressed, which is that we are facing a loss of consciousness within ourselves and within society.
 We perpetuate polarity and separation.
-This manifests through many forms such as, inability to accept someone’s opinion when it challenges your own narrative or version of truth, fear of vulnerability and intimacy, inability and unwilligness to care for our emotional wellbeing, hate campaigns, fear mongering, lack mentality and inability to build fulfilling relationships.
+This manifests through many forms such as inability to accept someone’s opinion when it challenges your own narrative or version of truth, fear of vulnerability and intimacy, inability and unwilligness to care for our emotional wellbeing, hate campaigns, fear mongering, lack mentality and inability to build fulfilling relationships.

 There is also the lack of spiritual authenticity portrayed by dogmatic belief systems and/or religions, where even “new age spirituality” has become a medium to separate rather than integrate.
 There is also a lack of boundaries and people start to meddle with other people’s soul and free will, rather than recognizing another’s true self and allowing them the space to be as they are.
 As a collective, we bless lies and crown hypocrisy just because it has a popular account, many likes or is famous and shown on television.
-Many people relive and replay their wounds through others, because they are at war with themselves and will battle themselves through others.
+Many people are at war with themselves and will battle themselves through others by reliving and replaying their unresolved wounds.
 This is because there is disconnection from self.

 When we fail to integrate all aspects of our consciousness, we will fail to recognize the divinity in our self and will also fail to recognize the divinity in another.
 This leads us to being harmful and hurtful towards other people.